Final Rule Regarding Procurement Requirements

 The final rule:

 - Adopts five new definitions for “applicable credit,” “contractor,” “nonprofit school food service account,” “cost reimbursable contract,” and “fixed fee.”

-- Provides that State agencies and school food authorities may use their own procurement procedures which reflect applicable state and local laws and regulations, as long as procurements made with nonprofit school food service account funds meet the standards set forth in the program regulations and Sections 3016.36(b) through 3016.36(i), Section 3016.60 and Sections 3019.40 through 3019.48, as applicable, and in the applicable Office of Management and Budget Cost Circulars.
+- Provides that State agencies and school food authorities may use their own procurement procedures which reflect applicable state and local laws and regulations, as long as procurements made with nonprofit school food service account funds meet the standards set forth in the program regulations and Sections 3016.36(b) through 3016.36(i), Section 3016.60 and Sections 3019.40 through 3019.48, as applicable, (Note: Effective October 1, 2015, Title 7, Code of Federal Regulations (7 CFR), parts 3016 and 3019 have been superseded by Title 2, Code of Federal Regulations, sections 200.318 through 200.326) and in the applicable Office of Management and Budget Cost Circulars.

 - Requires State agencies to review and approve contracts and contract amendments between school food authorities and food service management companies prior to each contract’s execution to ensure that such contracts comply with all program requirements.